ubccpsc/classy/docs/instructor/autograde.md

 ### Container Output Details

 While AutoTest provides input for your AutoGrade container, it is the responsibility of the instructor to provide output data for AutoTest to consume and persist.
 Data that is not properly managed will BE LOST FOREVER after a grading run is completed.
 At a bare minimum, the output data must contain a report.json file that tells AutoTest the grade results of the container run.
-A stdio.txt file will be produced automatically by AutoTest.
+A `stdio.txt` file will be produced automatically by AutoTest.
 If good log information is output to the console, AutoTest will automatically record the output data and store it for you.
 However, you may also choose to implement custom logging and output it to the /output/admin or /output/staff directories.

 #### Output Filesystem Paths

-- **/output/staff** ← {report.json} and any private staff resources.
+- `/output/staff` ← {report.json} and any private staff resources.
-- **/output/admin** ← Any private instructor resources
+- `/output/admin` ← Any private instructor resources
-- **/output/student **← Files that a student is allowed to see after a grading run
+- `/output/student` ← Files that a student is allowed to see after a grading run

 ### AutoGrade Dockerfile Repository

-AutoTest needs a place to access the Dockerfile, and additional files, to build an AutoGrade container.
-The minimum technical requirement to build an AutoGrade container is to produce a Dockerfile.
+AutoTest needs access to the Dockerfile, with any additional supporting files, to build an AutoGrade container.
 A Dockerfile must be placed in the root directory of a Git repository.
 Alternative names may be given to the Dockerfile, but the alternative name must be specified during the creation of the AutoGrade container.

 *Specify a custom Dockerfile name in 'Dockerfile name'*: